nbeddows/meen-i8080-arcade/docs/README-bin.md

 ### Introduction

-This is a binary distribution of an [emulated i8080 arcade machine](https://github.com/nbeddows/space-invaders) running Space Invaders using the [mach-emu sdk](http://github.com/nbeddows/mach-emu/).
+This is a binary distribution of an [emulated i8080 arcade machine](https://github.com/nbeddows/i8080-arcade) based on Space Invaders arcade hardware using [mach-emu](http://github.com/nbeddows/mach-emu/) and [meen-hw](http://github.com/nbeddows/meen-hw/).

 ### Running the application

-A script is provided in the root directory which will configure the environment and run the arcade machine.
+A script is provided in the root directory which will configure the environment and run the i8080 arcade machine.

-`./run-space-invaders.sh`
+`./run-i8080-arcade.sh`

 ### Configuration

-A configuration file targeting the i8080 arcade hardware is provided (conf/config.json), it is divided into two main sections:
+A configuration file targeting the i8080 arcade hardware is provided in json format.
+It is desinged for flexibility and verbosity.
+It is divided into two main sections:

 #### Hardware